-Report Cards shall provide students and/or parent/guardian with tangible evidence of a student's academic performance.
-Parent/guardian of special education students shall be provided an IEP Goals Progress Report the same frequency as general education students.
+Report Cards shall provide students and/or parents/guardians with tangible evidence of a student's academic performance.
+Parents/guardians of special education students shall be provided an IEP Goals Progress Report on the same frequency as general education students.